reddy-epk/review-app/README.md

 <summary>Click to view</summary>
 <br>

-- You can use the `cursor` CSS property to specify the mouse cursor to be displayed when pointing over an element
+- Use the `cursor` CSS property to specify the mouse cursor to be displayed when pointing over an element

   ```
     cursor: pointer;